Employee vs. Contractor: How to Classify Workers in Colombia (Quiz included) [2024]

 Over the last few years, Colombia has become a global hotspot for expats and digital nomads.
 But if you're going to hire workers in this highly sought-after country, it's up to you to make sure you're classifying them correctly.

 Misclassification harms both you and your workers—it cheats them out of employee benefits they're entitled to under Colombian law, like minimum wage, annual leave, severance pay, and other entitlements.
-And leaves you exposed to government fines, back taxes, and other penalties.
+And it leaves you exposed to government fines, back taxes, and other penalties.

 Before you hire workers in Colombia, learn how to classify them correctly and stay compliant with Colombian labor and employment laws.
 Let's get started.